-My name is Matt Wall, I'm a Zoology graduate from the University of Exeter and I'm working towards becoming a Wildlife Cameraman.
+My name is Matt Wall, I'm a Wildlife Filmmaker and Conservationist from the UK.

-I also have a great passion for conservation.
-For the past two years I have volunteered with The Society for the Protection of Turtles (SPOT Cyprus/ MTCP) helping endangered Green and Loggerhead turtles, providing me with incredible experiences working alongside amazing animals and some truly inspirational people.
-I will be returning for the 2019 season to continue my volunteer work.
+I have a great passion for conservation, and for the past three years have volunteered with The Society for the Protection of Turtles (SPOT), working to protect Green and Loggerhead turtles.
+This has provided me with incredible experiences working alongside amazing animals and some truly inspirational people.
+In the 2019 season I held the position of Team Leader for the Karpaz Base, gaining responsibilities such as data management, protecting nests on remote nesting beaches and ensuring volunteer safety.

 - Best Cinematography, Wild Film Fest 2017